Rajspeaks/Machine-Learning-approach-to-Bengali-POS-Tagging-using-NLTK/README.md

-# Bengali POS Tagging using NLTK on Indian-Corpus
+# Machine Learning approach to Bengali POS Tagging using NLTK on Indian-Corpus

 Indian corpus is a collection of these Indian Languages: Bengali, Hindi, Marathi, and Telugu language data.
+NLTK is Natural Language Toolkit Library.

-## Steps:
+## Methodology

 - Here I have imported NLTK(Natural Language Tool Kit).
 - Imported indian corpus from NLTK.